Free Zig Tutorials

 Interfaces and Vtables

-Learn how Zig achieves polymorphism without a built-in interface keyword — using tagged unions for closed dispatch and structs of function pointers (vtables) for open, runtime polymorphism
+Implement Zig interfaces using vtables — use tagged unions for closed dispatch and function pointer structs for open, runtime polymorphism.

 SIMD and Vectors